mettnereli/Radion-DiHiggs-4Tau/jobs/README.txt

 Should submit 5 jobs, one for each process.
 Wait about a day.
 Then, you will have a file containing all histograms from each proccess.
 These files can be output for plotting or viewed on their from the root browser!

-RUN INSTRUCTIONS FOR LOCAL TESTING: (CURRENTLY ONLY FOR DIUMUON CHANNEL, WORKING ON INTEGRATING MUTAU CHANNEL NOW!)
+RUN INSTRUCTIONS FOR LOCAL TESTING:

 1. Go into fullSetDiMu or fullSet
 2. cp LocalAnalysis.py ../../NanoRun #so it is in the same directory as all of the weight files